41% Grenache, 39% Zinfandel, 11% Cinsaut, 9% Counoise

 Aging: 100% Stainless Steel

-Hand-harvested, sustainably grown, estate grapes; whole-cluster pressed; fermented on the native yeasts, followed by a full malolactic on the naturally occurring malolactic bacteria; minimum effective sulfur for this wine (35 ppm at crush and 31 ppm over the course of aging); pad filtered at bottling.
+Hand-harvested, sustainably grown, estate grapes; whole-cluster pressed; fermented on the native yeasts, followed by a full malolactic on the naturally occurring malolactic bacteria; minimum effective sulfur for this wine (37.8 mg/L total); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker